Connect with us

 From April 1, builders will only be allowed to use ribbed steel bars.

-Updated
+Updated on

 Ribbed (deformed) bars provide better anchoring for concrete.
 PHOTO | FILE

-A wave of panic has swept steel dealers from across Kenya as the government’s ban on usage of twisted steel bars in construction projects draws near to taking effect.
+A wave of panic has swept steel dealers from across Kenya as the government’s ban on the usage of twisted steel bars in construction projects draws near to taking effect.

 The regulator imposed a total ban on production, importation and usage of the material, but gave traders till April 1 to clear their stocks.